ArjunPA2001/Readme-Test/documents/src/pages/index.md

 ```
 docker compose up
 ```
+### Configure

 ## Example

 ## Connectors/pluggins
-Different components in your LLM app can be inseted using plugins.
+Different components in your LLM app can be inserted using plugins.
 ### Data Sources
+Currently these are the datasource plugins that are available in raggenie.
 #### Structred Datasources
 * Postgressql
 * Airtable